Exercise Does Matter

 Numerous studies have found that regular moderate to heavy intensity aerobic exercise helps burn abdominal fat, which has been identified as a risk factor for diabetes and heart disease.

 Fat vs. Muscles – What The Scale Reads…

-One aspect of the TV show The Biggest Loser that has bothered me is their excessive use of the scale.
-It’s important to remember that muscle weighs more than fat, without realizing this some people may get discouraged unnecessarily as they may have only lost 1 pound according the scale, but in reality they may have lost 4 pounds of body fat, while adding 3 pounds of metabolism boosting muscle.
-This is really a 7 pound net improvement in their health.
+One aspect of the TV shows like The Biggest Loser that has bothered me is their excessive use of the scale.
+It’s important to remember that muscle weighs more than fat, without realizing this some people may get discouraged unnecessarily as they may have only lost 1 pound according to the scale, but in reality, they may have lost 4 pounds of body fat while adding 3 pounds of metabolism-boosting muscle.
+This is really a 7-pound net improvement in their health.

 What is The Best Exercise Program?

 Ultimately, one hour of exercise per day is the best for weight loss.
-Interval-based exercise which combines intense exercise with specific rest periods has been found the most beneficial.
+An interval-based exercise which combines intense exercise with specific rest periods has been found the most beneficial.
 The intensity should be based on what you can handle, remember safety and good form is essential.
-I recommend finding a local fitness trainer specializing in internval exercise.
+I recommend finding a local fitness trainer specializing in interval exercise.

 Time magazine has really done everyone a great disservice with the publication of this misinformed and poorly written article.
 Exercise has always and will remain a vital part of the weight loss process.
 Furthermore, it is simply impossible to achieve optimal health without exercise.
 It’s as simple as that.